This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 - Christmas Party Tour – Silent Disco Walking Tours

-Seven Dials near Covent Garden knows how to do a classy Christmas – their annual Christmas light displays are always a smaller affair but the setting is usually serene, with sparkling fairy lights (all white) adorning the trees in and around the main square and focal point, the seven sided sundial (hence how the area gots it name).
+Seven Dials near Covent Garden will know how to do a classy Christmas in 2023.
+Their annual Christmas light displays are always a smaller affair but the setting is usually serene, with sparkling fairy lights (all white) adorning the trees in and around the main square.

-6. Oxford Street Christmas Lights – 2nd November 2022 onwards
+6. Oxford Street Starlight Christmas Lights – switch on 2nd November 2023

-Likely the most famous Christmas lights in London in 2022 (and the most anticipated), the Oxford Street Christmas lights are bound to be a showstopper and bring traffic to a stop (well, them and the traffic lights).
+Likely the most famous Christmas lights in London in 2023 (and the most anticipated), the Oxford Street Starlight Christmas lights in 2023 are bound to be a showstopper and bring traffic to a stop (well, them and the traffic lights).

-7. Trafalgar Square Christmas Lights and Christmas Tree – dates TBC
+7. Trafalgar Square Christmas Lights and Christmas Tree – from 7th November 2023

 We’ve always known the nice people of Norway were generous but did you know that every year since 1947, we’ve been gifted a Scandinavian fir Christmas tree from the Norwegians as a sign of gratitude for our help in World War II?
 Takk!